run-x/opta-docs/content/en/docs/Reference/Modules.md

 In addition to these credentials, you also need to enable SSL encryption when connecting ([AWS docs](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html)).
-Fortunately, the opta k8s-service module has already taken care of that.
+Fortunately, the Opta k8s-service module has already taken care of that.
 On linking, you'll find the AWS CA at `/config/rds_ca.pem"`

 As an example, this is how the mongoose/node connection looks like: